concreted/dqiv-nds-en-script-patcher/README.md

     - Always pick the latter of the two options
 - Change each plural-variable block e.g. `%M***%Xthem%Yit%Z` to singular equivalent, padding end with spaces.
     - Always pick the latter of the two options
-- Change each context-specific block e.g. `%O969%Xthe girls'%Yyour%Z` to the first option.
+- Change each context-specific block e.g. `%O***%Xthe girls'%Yyour%Z` to the first option.
 - Change each gender-variable block e.g. `%A***%Xsir%Z%B090%Xlady%Z` to gender-neutral equivalent, padding end with spaces.
     - There are some `%A180%Xhim%Z%B180%Xher%Z%C180%Xit%Z` cases.
     - If no matching rule is found or only one option, warn and default to first item.